PPTV-BIP/Pike/README.md

 # pike
-pike is a SQL statment on Storm, like hive on hadoop.
+pike is a SQL statement on Storm, like hive on hadoop.
 It translates SQL to Storm topology.

 #support
 If you need help using pike feel free to file an issue or contact me.